 We live at a moment when every important idea, story, image, and sound is apt to travel across every available media technology.
 While the convergence of media enabled by digital technologies constitutes a highly visible threshold for the interaction of multiple media forms, this program also emphasizes the inter-medial environments defining a cinematic and audiovisual genealogy that includes the magic lantern, nineteenth century optical toys, photography, radio, and television.
 In addition, we define cinema as a medium constituted by its position “in between” related media and social processes: between popular entertainments (magazines, pop music, comics, amusement parks) and the more considered and considerable arts (novel, opera, theater); between its nineteenth-century technological base (gears and celluloid) and its constantly renewed contemporary formats (widescreen, high-definition TV, virtual reality); between a corporate or an anonymous mode of production and the auteur mode it sometimes adopts from literature.
 Students will be encouraged to unite and study the media products and processes of both “high” and “mass” culture with equal seriousness, and with critical intent.

 This certificate program requires a total of four Cinema and Media Studies courses (20 credits).
 One of these (C LIT 520) is a requisite introductory course that offers a basic grounding in the theory, history and criticism of moving images, and introduces central debates, topics and methods in the field of cinema and media studies.
 The remaining three courses will be electives.
 One of these electives (five credits) may be an independently directed study.
 One of these electives (five credits) may be a 400-level seminar.
 All of these credits must be earned in graded courses.
+Please note that overlap of coursework applied towards the certificate program and degree program must not exceed 6 credits and is limited to elective coursework in the degree program.
 Successful completion of the CMS Certificate requires a cumulative GPA of 3.5 for courses required for the Certificate as well as a grade of 3.5 or higher for each course counted toward the Certificate.

 As a conclusion to the requirements of the Certificate Program, each student will choose one of two options, as follows.
 An exception applies only to those students currently enrolled in the DXARTS PhD program, as explained below.